dexter-nguyen/dexter-nguyen/README.md

 # Hi There, I'm Tran Nguyen

-🔭 I’m currently working on a react project
+🔭 I’m currently looking for an internship

 🌱 I’m currently a student at Cal Poly Pomona